Current Projects

 A systems approach to sustainable sanitation challenges in urbanising China (SASSI) |

-This project studies the sustainability outcomes of current sanitation pathways in Shanghai, China.
-It uses a systems approach for sanitation which situates basic human functions within wider human ecosystems of critical social, economic and environmental resources, and social institutions, cycles and order.
-The project focuses on different sanitation systems (e.g., service-networked; sewagebased), environments (urban, peri-urban, rural) and temporal scales using various analytical approaches and state-of-the-art modelling.
+This project studied the sustainability outcomes of current sanitation pathways in Shanghai, China.
+It adopted a systems approach for sanitation which situates basic human functions within wider human ecosystems of critical social, economic and environmental resources, and social institutions, cycles and order.
+The project focused on different sanitation systems (e.g., service-networked; sewage-based), environments (urban, peri-urban, rural) and temporal scales using various analytical approaches and state-of-the-art modelling.

 |